Fieldwire/fieldwire_api_docs/source/includes/_attachments.md

 Field | Description
 --------- | -----------
-project_id | Project Id attachment belongs to name | Name of the attachment creator_user_id | User Id of the attachment's creator thumb_url | Url of the attachment thumb (optional) file_url | Url of the attachment file_size | Size of the attachment
+project_id | Project ID attachment belongs to name | Name of the attachment creator_user_id | User ID of the attachment's creator thumb_url | Url of the attachment thumb (optional) file_url | Url of the attachment file_size | Size of the attachment